Skip to main content

 To get a sense of overall customer satisfaction, I considered the following when reading customer reviews:

-• Overall satisfaction ratings
+• User satisfaction ratings

 • Feedback on customer service

-How to Choose a Dental EMR System
+How to Choose Dental EMR

 It’s easy to get bogged down in long feature lists and complex pricing structures.
 To help you stay focused as you work through your unique software selection process, here’s a checklist of factors to keep in mind: